Welfare adviser appointments

 Meet our Welfare Advisers

-I have recently joined the Wellbeing team at York St John as a Welfare Adviser.
-Following my degree in Archaeology and Ancient History at Nottingham University, I did a PGCE in Primary Education at Roehampton University.
-Since then, I have worked in many different schools in London, Dorset and Yorkshire as well as a Curriculum Consultant and in senior management roles within schools.
+Following my undergraduate degree in Archaeology and Ancient History at Nottingham University, I undertook a PGCE course in Primary Education at Roehampton University.
+Since then I have worked in many different schools in London, Dorset and Yorkshire as a teacher, Curriculum Consultant and in Senior Management.
+I joined the York St John Wellbeing team in May 2022, and I really enjoy supporting students in my role as Welfare Adviser.